ably/ably-asset-tracking-android/README.md

   .ablyConfig(AblyConfiguration(ABLY_API_KEY, CLIENT_ID)) // provide Ably configuration with credentials
+  .rawLocationUpdatedListener {} // provide a function to be called when raw location updates are received .enhancedLocationUpdatedListener {} // provide a function to be called when enhanced location updates are received .resolution(
+    Resolution(Accuracy.MAXIMUM, desiredInterval = 1000L, minimumDisplacement = 1.0)
-  .rawLocationUpdatedListener {} // provide a function to be called when raw location updates are received .enhancedLocationUpdatedListener {} // provide a function to be called when enhanced location updates are received .trackingId(trackingId) // provide a Trackable ID for the asset that needs to be tracked .assetStatusListener { } // provide a function to be called when asset changes online/offline status .start() // start listening to updates
+  ) // request a specific resolution to be considered by the publisher .trackingId(trackingId) // provide a Trackable ID for the asset that needs to be tracked .assetStatusListener { } // provide a function to be called when asset changes online/offline status .start() // start listening to updates

+assetSubscriber.sendChangeRequest( // request a different resolution when needed
+    Resolution(Accuracy.MAXIMUM, desiredInterval = 100L, minimumDisplacement = 2.0),
+    onSuccess = {},
+    onError = {}
+)
 ```

 ## Example Apps